 Ocean Beach, home to the Ocean Beach Pier, is a large sandy beach offering surfing, swimming, volleyball, and other recreational activities.

 During large Pacific winter storms, hundreds of spectators gather along the beach's seawall to watch the huge waves break against the top of the O.B.
 Pier.
 During calm seas, fishing, walking, and taking selfies and photos are popular atop the wooden structure.

 O.B. is also popular for its kid-friendly tidepools and Dog Beach, where even the tail-waggin' members of the family can play Frisbee and romp in the surf.

 As one of San Diego's oldest coastal communities, Point Loma offers both a sense of history and water-filled scenery.

-Your first stop should be Liberty Station, the former Naval Training Station is now a cultural hub filled with art, restaurants, shops and murals.
-A must-visit is the Liberty Public Market, which has some 30 local artisans offering up everything from cheese to ramen to sushi to tacos to beer, wine, cocktails, and even desserts.
+Historic Liberty Station is located on the bayside of the peninsula.
+The former Naval Training Station is now a cultural hub filled with art, restaurants, shops, and colorful murals.
+A must-visit is the Liberty Public Market, which has some 30 local artisans offering up everything from cheese and ramen to sushi and tacos along with beer, wine, cocktails, and even desserts.

 Do as the locals do: Drink Local Craft Beer!
 Our Bed & Brew Craft Beer Package for Two is perfect for the beer aficionado and includes: Spacious accommodations for two Four San Diego...